As Bright As Heaven

 A family is reborn through loss and love during the 1918 pandemic

 In 1918, Philadelphia was a city teeming with promise.
 Into this bustling town, came Pauline Bright and her husband, filled with hope that they could now give their three daughters a chance at a better life.
 But just months later, the Spanish Flu reaches the shores of America and the streets of Philly, and they find their world looks nothing like the one they’d hoped for.
 Amidst the tragedy and challenges, they learn what they cannot live without–and what they are willing to do about it.
 As Bright as Heaven is the compelling story of a mother and her daughters who find themselves in a harsh world not of their making, which will either crush their resolve to survive or purify it.
-Also available in these translations: Dutch, Large print.
+Also available in these translations: Dutch, Hebrew, Large print.

 Buy this book: Amazon, Barnes and Noble, Books A Million, Indie Bound, and Powell’s.